Skip to contents

 Population Data:

-• mapping: CSV file path containing population mapping with demographic categories
+• mapping: CSV file path containing population mapping with demographic categories age, race, zone.
+The file must contains columns population_id, age, race, zone, where the population_id is defined using natural numbers.

-• initialization: CSV file with initial population states (S0, I0, V0, R0, N)
+• initialization: CSV file with initial population states.
+The file must contains columns population_id, N, S0, I0, V0, R0.

 • weekday_day, weekday_night: Weekday contact patterns